PrivateCoffee/pyfiche/README.md

 PyFiche is a simple pastebin optimized for the command line, written in Python and heavily inspired by [fiche](https://github.com/solusipse/fiche/), or rather a shameless translation.
+It has no dependencies outside the Python standard library.

-It also comes with a re-implementation of Lines, the HTTP server that comes with Fiche, which this time allows you to upload files, and comes doesn't have dependencies outside the standard library.
+It also comes with a re-implementation of Lines, the HTTP server that comes with Fiche.
 Additionally, PyFiche also comes with a simple TCP server, Recup, to download pastes through netcat without using HTTP(S), in the same way you upload them.

 ## Installation

 ### Dependencies

-* Python 3 (tested with 3.11)
+- Python 3 (tested with 3.11)

 ### Local Installation